Frequently

 Are all the photos of your work?

 The tools are copies from stock internet images but everything else is photos of contracts we've been involved in since 2001.
-Three of the pictures were taken by Hagan Homes, and the rest by Alex himself.
-They are hyperlinked so you can see a larger photo in more detail by clicking it.
-These may be altered from time to time.
+Alex took a lot of the photo's and added watermarks to stop others claiming this work as their own.
+(It has happened before.....)
+If it doesn't have a watermark, he just didn't happen to take that photo but still worked on the job.
+They are linked so you can see a larger photo in more detail by clicking it and these may be altered from time to time.

 Are you looking for staff?